modular-magician/terraform-provider-google-beta/website/docs/r/lustre_instance.html.markdown

 * `id` - an identifier for the resource with format `projects/{{project}}/locations/{{location}}/instances/{{instance_id}}`

+* `available_version` -
+  The version this instance can be upgraded to, if one is available.
+Empty when the instance is already running the newest release.

 * `create_time` -
   Timestamp when the instance was created.

+* `effective_version` -
+  The version of Managed Lustre software that this instance is currently running.

 * `mount_point` -
   Mount point of the instance in the format `IP_ADDRESS@tcp:/FILESYSTEM`.